Exhibitor Rules and Regulations

 TASA/TASB is not responsible for any of Exhibitor’s costs.
 Exhibitor bears all responsibility for any costs it undertakes to comply with this Contract.

 Exhibitor must furnish TASA/TASB with an advance list of its representatives.
 Exhibitor must not send any representative who has been convicted of a violent felony (in any jurisdiction) or for whom Exhibitor has reason to believe might pose a danger to others.
 Representatives must register upon arrival at the exhibit area and must wear Exhibitor identification badges at all times.
-A maximum of 12 Exhibitor badges per contracting company will be issued free of charge.
+A maximum of 12 Exhibitor badges per contracting company will be issued without extra charge.
 Up to 13 additional Exhibitor badges may be purchased for $50 each.
 Exhibitor badges entitle the wearer to attend activities held in the Exhibit Hall and General Sessions.
-Exhibitors who want to attend other Convention activities, such as Breakout or In-Depth Sessions or the Texas Council of School Attorneys meeting, must register as a Convention attendee and pay the full Convention registration fee; however, they may register at the TASA/TASB member rate.
+Exhibitors who want to attend other Convention activities, such as Breakout or In-Depth Sessions or the Texas Council of School Attorneys meeting, must register as a Convention attendee and pay the full Convention registration fee at the TASA/TASB member rate.
 Exhibitors will be admitted to the Exhibit Hall one hour before the Exhibit Hall opens on each day of the Convention, and power and lights will be turned on at that time.
 Any special arrangements or requirements must be coordinated with TASA/TASB.
 Only six company representatives per 100 square feet of rented space will be allowed in the booth at any given time.
-TASA/TASB reserves the right to exclude from the exhibit area and/or the Convention, without any refund or reimbursement, any Exhibitor, its employees, servants, independent contractors, and agents of every kind, who breach this Contract, behave inappropriately (including sexual harassment) at Convention functions or in the Exhibit Hall, violate the law, misrepresent his or her products or services, or otherwise bring discredit upon the Convention or TASA/TASB.
+TASA/TASB reserves the right to exclude from the exhibit area and/or the Convention, without any refund or reimbursement, any Exhibitor (including its employees, independent contractors, or agents of any kind) who breaches this Contract, behaves inappropriately (including sexual harassment) at Convention functions or in the Exhibit Hall, violates the law, misrepresents the Exhibitor’s products or services, or otherwise brings discredit upon the Convention or TASA/TASB.
 Any such conduct shall constitute a material breach of this Contract.

-TASA/TASB will publish and distribute to registrants a list of Exhibitors, their booth numbers, and their products.
+TASA/TASB will publish and distribute to registrants a list of Exhibitors, their booth numbers, and their products and services.
 TASA/TASB reserves the right to publish a list of immediate past Exhibitors in the following year’s promotional materials and on the Convention Web Site.
 Web site links from the Convention’s online list of exhibitors will remain active July–December of the current Convention year.
+Exhibitor authorizes TASA/TASB to capture or record Exhibitor’s exhibit space, including all persons and property situated therein, and use same in any medium (photograph, video, etc.) for any lawful purpose.

 Interviews, demonstrations, distributions of literature, etc., are permitted only within the Exhibitor’s space.
 Samples or souvenirs may not be sold, and if distributed, must directly relate to merchandise displayed in the Exhibitor’s booth.
 TASA/TASB will not permit non-exhibitors or non-sponsors to canvass, solicit, hold conferences, or distribute literature or other promotional devices during the Convention.
 Aisles must be kept clear of exhibit materials, and debris must be disposed of in building trash containers.
 Fire regulations in most exhibit facilities prohibit storing product, literature, empty packing containers, or packing materials behind back drapes or under draped tables.
 In most cases, however, Exhibitors may store a limited supply of literature or product appropriately within the booth area, as long as these items do not impede access to utility services, create a safety problem, or look unsightly.